chaos-mesh/website/docs/simulate-pod-chaos-on-kubernetes.md

 Before create experiments using Chaos Dashboard, ensure the following:

 - Chaos Dashboard is installed.
-- If Chaos Dashboard is already installed, you can run `kubectl port-forward` to access Dashboard: `bash kubectl port-forward -n chaos-testing svc/chaos-dashboard 2333:2333`.
+- If Chaos Dashboard is already installed, you can run `kubectl port-forward` to access Dashboard: `bash kubectl port-forward -n chaos-mesh svc/chaos-dashboard 2333:2333`.
 Then you can enter [`http://localhost:2333`](http://localhost:2333) to access Chaos Dashboard.

 :::